dkarter/CCProcessing-Ruby/README.md

 3. Does not require to compile each time
 4. Powerful bdd framework (RSpec)
 5. Works great on Mac
-6. Gems are really helpful and time saving (e.g. Luhn 10 gem)
+6. Gems are really helpful and time saving (e.g. Luhn 10 validator, Thor for commandline arguments)
-7. Braintree works with Ruby on Rails so this project is a good opportunity to showcase my skills
+7. Braintree works with Ruby on Rails so building the project in ruby is a good opportunity to showcase my skills